Matt Wallner Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.53).
+- The Tigers have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs given up (134 total, 1.2 per game).
+- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (140 total, 1.2 per game).

-- The Tigers will send Faedo (2-4) out to make his eighth start of the season.
-He is 2-4 with a 5.80 ERA and 30 strikeouts in 35 2/3 innings pitched.
+- The Tigers are sending Faedo (2-4) out for his ninth start of the season.
+He is 2-4 with a 5.80 ERA and 35 strikeouts through 40 1/3 innings pitched.

-- His last time out came on Sunday, July 23 against the San Diego Padres, when the right-hander tossed six scoreless innings while giving up just one hit.
+- The right-hander's most recent time out was on Wednesday against the Minnesota Twins, when he went 4 2/3 innings, surrendering three earned runs while allowing four hits.

-- In seven games this season, the 27-year-old has a 5.80 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .216 to opposing batters.
+- In eight games this season, the 27-year-old has an ERA of 5.80, with 7.8 strikeouts per nine innings.
+Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.